commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 The model of this API is based on the direct-access cursor.
 In order to read and write pixels, the cursor has to be set to a specific x/y-location, and all subsequent calls will access consecutive pixels at the cursor position and update the cursor.

 The default driver supports the VERA framebuffer at a resolution of 320x200 pixels and 256 colors.
-Using `screen_set_mode` to set mode $80 will enable this driver.
+Using `screen_mode` to set mode $80 will enable this driver.

 ##### Function Name: FB_init